frigaut/mavis-ao/_posts/2021-05-25-new-graphics-resources.md

 excerpt_separator: <!--more-->
 ---

 In the process of creating/gathering graphics resources for the media release that is going to go along the agreement signature, we have a few more goodies.
-Feel free to use at will.
+Feel free to use at will.<!--more-->

 INFOGRAPHICS: